simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

   - Instance will be binded the target handler.

 ## TemporaryNotHandlerScope class docstring

 Class temporarily sets up a scope that is not a handler.
 This is used at a with statement.

-Class temporarily sets up a scope that is not a handler.
-This is used at a with statement.